 Planted in 2002, this half-acre organic garden features hundreds of labeled plants that stimulate the senses in some way.
 Visitors to the four-season garden can play board games in the pagoda, climb on the big wooden play set, meander through the colorful Alphabet Garden or stumble upon the miniature Fairy Garden.
 “It’s a place for parents to go and reflect, re-energize and meditate,” says staffer Jacquelyn Wahlberg.
 “For the children, it provides an outlet for their energy, smiles and laughs, and a sense of normalcy.”

-Other features are pathways paved with wheelchair- and stroller-friendly crushed gravel; a council circle surrounded by fragrant roses, where families can gather to pray or talk; a large water feature shallow enough for small children to safely play near; and a produce garden where sun-kissed Japanese eggplant, cherry tomatoes and a variety of fresh herbs grow in raised beds.
+Other features are pathways paved with wheelchair- and stroller-friendly crushed gravel.
+There’s a council circle surrounded by fragrant roses, where families can gather to pray or talk.
+A large water feature is shallow enough for small children to safely play near.
+Also look for a produce garden where sun-kissed Japanese eggplant, cherry tomatoes and a variety of fresh herbs grow in raised beds.

 “When you come through the garden gate, you’re greeted with a sense of harmony and peace,” says Ann Philips, lead gardener and one of the 16 volunteer University of Wisconsin Extension Master Gardeners who help tend the garden.
 “We purposely repeated several plant families to give the garden continuity, but also provided some surprises to stimulate the imagination.
 As I always say to our families, ‘Whatever you’re looking for, you’ll find it in the Secret Garden.’ ”

-The garden is also a certified National Wildlife Federation Backyard Habitat, welcoming butterflies and birds and emphasizing native plants, such as butterfly weed, columbine, purple coneflower and river birch.
+The garden is also a certified National Wildlife Federation Backyard Habitat.
+It welcomes butterflies and birds and emphasizes native plants, such as butterfly weed, columbine, purple coneflower and river birch.